petergombos/cantrip/README.md

     -d '{"todos":[]}' \
     "http://cantrip.kriekapps.com/randomID/"
 ```
+Note that the key *cantrip* is still present, since we didn't specify any modifications to it.
+Keep in mind, that:

-- You can only patch an object, not an array
+- You can only PATCH an object, not an array
 - It will overwrite only the properties you specified
-- Will update the object's _modifiedDate property
+- Will update the object's _modifiedDate property, if it has one
 - Deep merges multi-level objects

 ### POST
-And now we can just POST any data into our newly created collection:
+Arrays rarely contain basic data types.
+Most of the time you will be populating them by sending a POST request to their URL.
+This will insert the object in your request body to the end of the array, as well as making sure it has a unique id, a creation and last modification dates.
+Let's make a single to-do item and send it to our previously created collection:
 ```bash
 $ curl \
     -X POST \